 Making sure that matters like these are covered by clear agreements makes dropshipping logistics much easier for both parties.

-Another important aspect of successful dropshipping logistics is inventory management.
+Another important aspect of successful dropshipping logistics is inventory and catalog management.
 You don’t want end users ordering items, only to find out that you don’t have enough in stock.
 That’s why real-time insight into inventory levels is a key feature for any e-commerce platform used for dropshipping.